 Educators & Parents

-All programs have been revised to reflect the 2018 State of Ohio Standards for Social Studies Content.
-Click the title to view the standards addressed by each program by grade.
+All programs have been revised to reflect the 2018 State of Ohio Learning Standards for Social Studies Content.
+Click the Program Title below to view the standards addressed by that program by grade and more information.

 What is An Artifact? – 1st, 2nd grades